krotik/spieljunge/README.md

 GPIO.cleanup()
 ```
+You will need to modify the script for your device.
+Uncomment the print line and run the script to see which button is associated with a particular GPIO number.
+Modify the "keys" dictionary accordingly.

 - After creating the script make sure it is run from the start.
 Add the following line to /etc/rc.local before the "exit 0" line:
 ```